 “Designating a space that is not for work is part of creating healthy work-life boundaries for psychological wellness,” writes Brittany Harker Martin, who has a doctoral degree in business and focuses on remote work, in the news site The Conversation.
 She says that this place could be the family room if you have the space, or it could be the bedroom or a corner of your living room.
 Try to fill it with things you find relaxing, like books, candles, or a comfy chair.

 These are truly unprecedented times, and they call for unprecedented empathy—for your colleagues and for yourself.
-It will be a transition for everyone, and while using these tips will make it easier to work from home effectively, peak productivity may be elusive for a little while—but for sanity’s sake, that should be OK.
+While using these tips for working remotely may make your days more productive, remind yourself that peak productivity may not always be achievable during the pandemic.
+For sanity’s sake, that should be OK.

 A.M.
 Higgins is a writer and content creator in Washington, D.C.